jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 <figcaption>Props manifest the story in the real world, making it easier to follow and understand</figcaption>
 </figure>

-_Braveheart_ showcases how a prop can help tell a story.
-After Williams father died, Murron gave him a flower at the funeral.
-William leaves Scotland for several years, but returns as a young adult and quickly sets to wooing Murron.
-One way William tries to prove his love, is by returning the flower Murron gave him all those years ago.
-Willian even puts it inside a cloth for Murron.

-It worked, and Murron was very smitten.

-Too smitten in fact, because to get at the young and dangerous Wallace, the English kill Murron.
-The murdering English magistrate even wipes Murrons blood from his blade with the cloth.

-In response, William kills the English garrison and forever keeps the cloth to remember his beloved.

-William keeps fighting the English; holding his cloth.
-Even after William loses the climactic battle, and is being dismembered for treason, he still clasps to hold the Murron's cloth.

-At the end of the _Braveheart_, the Scottish king finally gets the courage to fight the English.
-He's motivated by gripping Williams and Murrons cloth.

-Thus, just as Mamet taught us, a simple MacGuffin, whose only notable feature is being easily identifiable, helps the audience experience the story of _Braveheart_.
-The flower/cloth helps the view understand the entire story because it was the actualization of the story into a physical object.
+Not all props are mere spectacle however.
+As Mamet taught us inside the "Get a Retraction Scene" and its term paper inside a notebook, some props manifest the entire story.
+These props must stand out, and be recognizable.

+A great example is the movie _Braveheart_.
+To showcase the love of William Wallace and Murron, the movie uses a simple flower and cloth.
+They're the gifts each lover gave to the other.
+And as Wallace fights off the English tyranny, the cloth is a reminder of the wholesome life the Scots are fighting for.

-However the point here is that the actual prop, be it a cloth, flower, or a Death Star, is easier to make then knowing how to use spectacle to advance a story.
+However, the point here is that the actual prop, be it a cloth, flower, or a Death Star, is easier to make then knowing how to use spectacle to advance a story.
 Most movies today concentrate on the effect/prop and forget it’s suppose to mean something, and help advance a story.

-## Today's Horrible, and Ideological, Stories

-> "That's hardly a scientific observation commander"

->"Caption.
-The most elementary and valuable statement in science, the beginning of wisdom is 'I do not know'.
-I do not know what that is sir."
-*source: Star Trek: TNG https://www.youtube.com/watch?v=ZcV25N37-C4*

-How often does a Conservative or Progressive ever say, they don't know?

-If you're doctor or botanist said they knew everything, they'd be shits.
-The truth is the more someone knows, the more likely they understand how little anyone can really know for sure.

-But human created version of Truth can be redefined to fit the minds of the corrupted storyteller.